cloudevents/spec/discovery/spec.md

 #### EventType Attributes

 The following sections define the attributes that appear in EventType definitions of a Service object.

+*Note:* while attributes elsewhere are camelCased, the attributes within `EventType` are all lower-case, as they correspond directly to CloudEvent attributes (with the exception of `extensions`).

 ##### type